See the price

 Examples of Holding Companies in Singapore

-Examples of brands with one or more subsidiaries in Singapore:
+Examples of global groups with one or more subsidiaries in Singapore include:

-One example of a very well-known holding company is Berkshire Hathaway, which you probably would be familiar with if you’ve heard of Warren Buffet.
-Berkshire Hathaway owns assets in over one hundred public and private companies and holds them as investments.
-These companies include Duracell, Dairy Queen, The Coca-Cola Company, Apple, IBM, American Express and more.
+A widely recognised example of a global holding company is Berkshire Hathaway, led by Warren Buffett.
+Berkshire Hathaway owns controlling or minority stakes in numerous public and private companies, including Duracell, Dairy Queen, The Coca-Cola Company, Apple, IBM, and American Express.

 Advantages for a Holding Company in Singapore